On your mark … Get set … GO!

-"Runners of all levels are at risk for significant injuries to their hips, knees, legs, ankles and feet," said Mylan N. Lam, M.D., Clinical Chief of Spinal Cord Injury Services, at Kessler Institute for Rehabilitation.
-"But one of the best ways to prevent injury is to avoid injury.
+"Runners of all levels are at risk for significant injuries to their hips, knees, legs, ankles and feet." said Mylan N. Lam, M.D., clinical chief of spinal cord injury services, Kessler Institute for Rehabilitation.
+"And one of the best ways to prevent injury is to avoid injury.
 By taking simple precautions and watching for signs of potential problems, individuals can prevent or minimize many injuries."

 The majority of injuries are caused by excess - running too far, too fast or too often.
 In addition to strains and sprains, blisters and cramps, some of the more common injuries include:

 - Hip and thigh injuries -- Bursitis, stress fractures, and hamstring pulls or tears are typically caused by inflammation and strain from overexertion or improper running techniques.

 - Knee injuries -- Patellofemoral syndrome, more commonly called "runner's knee" is characterized by a dull ache or sharp pain under or around the kneecap and is often accompanied by a grinding sensation when the knee is bent then straightened.
 Iliotibial Band (ITB) Syndrome can also produce inflammation and pain in and around the knee.

 - Leg injuries -- Shin splints or medial tibial stress syndrome is a cumulative but painful condition resulting from too much force being placed on the shinbone (tibia) and surrounding tissues.

 - Ankle injuries -- Sprains vary in severity but typically result in pain, swelling and bruising.
 Achilles tendonitis is a painful inflammation in the back of the ankle, which if left untreated, can lead to a ruptured tendon.